telerik/ajax-docs/getting-started/known-issues.md

 ## jQuery Integration

-Unobtrusive validation is a type of validation that makes use of the HTML5 attributes and jQuery for validation purposes.
+Unobtrusive validation uses the HTML5 attributes and jQuery for validation purposes.
 It is enabled by default for all .NET 4.5 projects and requires a jQuery library that is registered with the ScriptManager as `jquery`.
 To add this registration, install the [`AspNet.ScriptManager.jQuery` NuGet package](https://www.nuget.org/packages/AspNet.ScriptManager.jQuery/).

 In addition, when the page contains a ScriptManager control, you need to instruct it to register jQuery before the `WebForms.js` and `WebUIValidation.js` core script files that provide the unobtrusive validation.
 For more information about this requirement, refer to the [Unobtrusive validation breaks with a Script Manager on the page](https://connect.microsoft.com/VisualStudio/feedback/details/748064/unobtrusive-validation-breaks-with-a-script-manager-on-the-page) Microsoft Connect feedback item.